Walks Around Grassington

 To continue your walking in the Grassington area you could head north west of the town to the Grass Wood Nature Reserve.
 The reserve has miles of woodland trails with lots of wildlife to look out for.

-If you follow the Dales Way north from the town you could visit the pretty village of Kettlewell.
+If you follow the Dales Way north from the town you could visit the interesting limestone valley at Conistone Dib and the pretty village of Kettlewell.
+See full details on the Grassington to Kettlewell Walk.
 This is another great area for walkers with the climb to Great Whernside starting from the village.